Foreign Pensions - Withdrawal and Transfer to Australia

 If the pension fund can be considered an FSF, and UK pension funds are an example, then the funds can be transferred into an Australian superannuation funds with no Australian tax applying if the transfer occurs within six months of becoming resident in Australia again, or otherwise tax is payable on the growth of the funds from the date of your return to Australia.
 Note that contributions made to your superannuation fund from a foreign pension fund are largely considered as non-concessional contributions.

-Alternatively, if the foreign pension fund does not meet the requirements to be considered an FSF, then any growth in the fund (not just from the date of residency) may attract taxation at your marginal tax rate and any withdrawal should be carefully managed managed to minimise any tax payable.
-Funds that may not be considered an FSF include US 401(k)'s, IRAs, Canadian RRSP's and Singaporean CPF's.
+Alternatively, if the foreign pension fund does not meet the requirements to be considered an FSF, then any growth in the fund (not just from the date of residency) may attract taxation at your marginal tax rate and any withdrawal should be carefully managed to minimise any tax payable.
+Funds that may not be considered an FSF include US 401(k)'s, IRAs, South African retirement annuities, Canadian RRSP's and Singaporean CPF's.

 Specifically New Zealand

 Pension transfers between Australia and New Zealand represent a special case, with a "Trans-Tasman Portability Scheme" in place since July 1, 2013.
 The scheme allows for the transfer of retirement savings accumulated in either Australian superannuation or KiwiSaver accounts to be transferred, without being subject to taxation, between the two countries.
 It applies to Australians permanently migrating to New Zealand and New Zealanders who are permanently migrating to Australia, and New Zealanders who have worked in Australia wishing to repatriate superannuation to New Zealand.